Corigador/Seans-LC-Mods/BepInEx/plugins/FlipMods-TooManyEmotes/README.md

 - Purchasing emotes will only unlock for you.
 - Each player will have their own reserve of emotes credits.
 The amount of emote credits you earn will NOT be reduced.
 - You will still be able to see other players' emotes, and even sync with them! (if you enabled syncing emotes that are not unlocked in the config)
-- <strong>This feature may currently have bugs, as it changes the organization of unlocked emotes and emote credits, and how the game saves/loads unlocked emotes during the session.</strong><br> If you do run into any bugs, please post the issue(s) on the Lethal Company Modding Discord, or on the Github!
+- <strong>This feature may currently have bugs, as it changes the organization of unlocked emotes and emote credits, and how the game saves/loads unlocked emotes during the session.</strong><br> If you do run into any bugs, please post the issue(s) on this mod's Github!
 <br><br>

 ## Emote Loadouts

-- Emote loadouts are now included to the left of the radial menu.
+- Emote loadouts are included on the left side of the radial menu.
 - Currently, there are two loadouts.
 "Favorites" and "All".
 - Favoriting emotes will persist throughout multiple sessions, or upon closing/relaunching the game.<br>
 Favorited emotes will only be available if they have been unlocked in your session.
 <br><br>

-## Sync Emotes with other Players
+## Sync Emotes with Other Players

 - When other players perform an emote that loops, there will be a prompt when looking at them to perform and sync with their emote.
 - Syncing with another player's emote will perform the same emote, and match their time in the animation.